OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ##### Kilometrage

-The data set `kilometrage` contains the alignment of the track.
+The data set `kilometrage` contains the alignment of the track depending on the movement of the vehicle on the track (kilometrage decreasing/increasing).
 This information serves the correct evaluation of the kilometer data of the line, see data set `trackoffset`.

 This data set can contain the following values: